Madscientiste/Snowflake/README.md

 also, im not a pro python (even tho im currently working) doesn't mean its perfect, things are maybe done the wrong way..

-don't hesitate to do a pull request if you fond something wrong !
+don't hesitate to do a pull request if you found something wrong !

 ## Installation

-i did not publish to pip, your only way to installing is by copying and paste in your project .. its only one file though
+To come.